Fin whale: Conservation

 As of 2018, the global fin whale population is estimated to be 100,000–140,000 mature individuals.
-There are an estimated total of 70,000 individuals in the North Atlantic, 50,000 in the North Pacific, and 25,000 in the Southern Hemisphere.
+An estimated total of 70,000 individuals are in the North Atlantic, 50,000 in the North Pacific, and 25,000 in the Southern Hemisphere.

 The fin whale is listed as a vulnerable species on the IUCN Red List.
 They are also included in the Endangered Species Act of 1973.
-The fin whale is listed on both Appendix I and Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
-Commercial whaling of the species was officially banned in 1976, both in the North Pacific and Southern Hemisphere.
-Post-whaling populations have steadily increased.
-The fin whale is still hunted off the waters of West Greenland, and in the Antarctic Ocean by Japanese researchers.
+The fin whale is listed on both Appendix I and Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS), and on Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

-They may also become entangled in fishing gear in some rare instances.
+Alongside hunting, pollution, and ship interaction, fin whales also face some less common threats.
+They may, in some rare instances, become entangled in fishing gear.
 Military sonar may affect the behavioral patterns of fin whales, which can lead to population decline.
 Similarly, whale watching may cause fin whales to alter their behavior and foraging habits.

-The fin whale is covered by the Agreement on the Conservation of Cetaceans in the Black Sea, Mediterranean Sea and Contiguous Atlantic Area (ACCOBAMS) and the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MOU).
+The fin whale is covered by the Agreement on the Conservation of Cetaceans in the Black Sea, Mediterranean Sea, and Contiguous Atlantic Area (ACCOBAMS) and the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MOU).